PhoenixCodingAcademy/PhoenixCodingAcademy/README.md

 ![http://bit.ly/pcaclub](https://phoenixcodingacademy.pythonanywhere.com/static/images/qrbitly.png)

-[Phoenix Coding Academy](/pages/PCA.md) (PCA) has an after-hours Computer Science Club that meets Wednesdays after class at 3pm in Masamery's room.
+[Phoenix Coding Academy](/pages/PCA.md) (PCA) had an after-hours Computer Science Club that met Wednesdays after class at 3pm in Masamery's room.
 Members will learn modern tools for engineering and university academics.
 The course is designed for self-driven learners who attend PCA, but anyone is welcome.
 Attendance can be remote and asynchronous.
+We'll probably propose this club again in August 2025.

 - [Phoenix Coding Academy Computer Science Club](#phoenix-coding-academy-computer-science-club)
 - [Quick Links](#quick-links)